 1. A higher deposition rate

-The deposition rate is the quantity of weld metal that goes into the joint per unit of time the electric arc is on.
+The deposition rate is the quantity of weld metal that goes into the joint per unit of time the arc is on.

-Furthermore, flux-cored welding creates an arc that concentrates high amounts of energy at one point, resulting in a high current density.
+Flux-cored welding creates an arc that concentrates high amounts of energy at one point, resulting in a high current density.

 The result is that flux-cored welding has at least double the deposition rate than stick welding.